Nandani-IITM/Exp-Graph-How-Connections-Learn-Facial-Attributes-in-Graph-based-Expression-Recognition/README.md

 ## 📖 Citation
+## 📄 Paper

-If you use this Architecture, please cite:
+If you use this work, please cite our paper:

 ```bibtex
 @article{sharma2025exp,